JafarJuneidi/JafarJuneidi/src/pages/posts/errorexe/index.md

 And I'm very happy were I am.
 So I found it appropriate to name my first blog with something from that past.

 "ErrorExe" will stick with me for as long as I code.

+## Why I changed the name

+Seeing the word "error" when first enter a website confused too many people, and ultimately, the "error" doesn't really have a positive ring to it 🙂

 ## Content